kammitama5/kammitama5.github.io/_posts/2020-05-08-Friday-May-8th.md

   reborn again (even as you age) through the process, and ready to move on.
   Until then, you sleep in coffins, you will never see a new sunrise, and live with the reality that you will live for centuries (if time is relative) in Academia as a student and see friends move on before your time comes.
 Okay, I don't really sleep in a coffin, but you get my point.
+It also brings one to think about the phrase "publish or perish".
+In Academia, publishing is your lifeblood.
 - Maybe it is the longing to change that propels us forward, if change can be quantified by a contribution to that world under which we have accepted to train; the world of scientific and analytical study.
 Is this the price we pay?